sanduluca/react-native-notificated/docs/docs/intro/examples/default-examples.md

       <SuccessButton
         onPress={() =>
           setId(
-            notify('success', {
-              params: {
-                description: 'This is where the toast text goes',
+            notify('success', 'Success', 'This is where the toast text goes').id )
-                title: 'Success',
-              },
-            }).id
-          )
         }
       />
       <ErrorButton
         onPress={() =>
-          notify('error', {
-            params: {
-              description: 'This is where the toast text goes. ',
+          notify('error', 'Error', 'This is where the toast text goes') }
-              title: 'Error',
-            },
-          })
-        }
       />
       <WarningButton
         onPress={() =>
-          notify('warning', {
-            params: {
-              description: 'This is where the toast text goes',
+          notify('warning', 'Warning', 'This is where the toast text goes', {
-              title: 'Warning',
-            },
             config: {
               notificationPosition: 'center',
             },